outservedseth/filesystem_simulator/README.md

 ****How to run tests**** :
 This program does not include tests other than the updating of functionalities for future use.

-**Available Commands******
+**Available Commands**

-mkdir: creates a new directory
+'mkdir': creates a new directory

-touch: creates a new file
+'touch': creates a new file

-cd: changes the current working directory
+'cd': changes the current working directory

-ls: lists the contents of the current working directory
+'ls': lists the contents of the current working directory

-pwd: displays the current working directory
+'pwd': displays the current working directory

-exit: exits the program
+'exit': exits the program

 _Note that the pwd command may not display the correct path if the directory structure is too complex._